GudBoiNero/SupplementaryMines/README.md

 `Consistent Landmines`, `true` or `false`, "Every map will have mines in their spawn table."

 `Landmines Multiplier`, any number, "Multiplies the default amount of mines to spawn."

+`Landmines Minimum`, any number, "[Only applies with Consistent Landmines turned on] The minimum amount of mines to spawn."